jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-An :ref:`assertion<what is an assertion?>` or `assert statement`_ is a way for me to tell Python_, "DO NOT CONTINUE, if this statement is False", or said a different way "GO TO THE NEXT LINE, ONLY if this statement IS True".
+An :ref:`assertion<what is an assertion?>` or `assert statement`_ is a way for me to tell Python_, "DO NOT CONTINUE, if this statement is False", or said a different way "GO TO THE NEXT LINE, ONLY if this statement is True".

-I use assertions_ in testing when making a program_ to make sure something is :ref:`True<test_what_is_true>` about the program_ before I continue building or to test ideas and see if they work, without worrying about if I will remember the ideas later.
+I use assertions_ in tests when making a program_ to make sure something is :ref:`True<test_what_is_true>` about the program_ before I continue building or to test ideas and see if they work, without worrying about if I will remember the ideas later.

 I use them to test how the program_ behaves, for example when it is given inputs.
 Assertions_ can help catch things that make tests that were passing, start failing when I add new lines of code.
 They help me answer 2 questions